Why do we work with mostly native plants?

 Save water: Once established, many native plants need minimal hand-watering or irrigation beyond normal rainfall.

 Low maintenance: Low maintenance landscapes are a natural fit with native plants that are already adapted to the local environment.
 Look forward to less water, fertilizer, pruning, and no pesticides.

-No poisons: Native plants have developed their own defenses against pests and diseases.
+No poisons: Native plants have developed some defense against pests and diseases.
 Since most pesticides kill indiscriminately, beneficial insects become secondary targets and are needlessly killed.
-Reducing or eliminating pesticide allows for natural pest control and keeps garden toxins out of our creeks and watersheds.
+Reducing or eliminating pesticide allows for natural pest control and keeps garden toxins out of the mouths of pets and children, and our creeks and watersheds.

-Support local ecology: As development replaces natural habitats, planting gardens, parks, and roadsides with California natives provide a bridge to nearby remaining wild lands.
+Support local ecology: As development replaces natural habitats, planting gardens, parks, and roadsides with California natives provides a bridge to nearby remaining wild lands.